Logo The Horse Information Resource

 5. Avoid Walking into a Herd

 If you're going to get your horse and see him commingling with other horses, you don't want to go directly into the herd.
 Just one of them spooking or competing with another horse for food or position is enough to cause many thousands of pounds of horse flesh and muscle to move swiftly around you — that's scary!
-If any of that horse flesh hits you, it could be deadly — FOR YOU!
+If any of that horse flesh hits you, it could be bad — FOR YOU!

-Instead, approach him from the outside — DON'T walk into the herd to reach him.
+Instead, approach your horse from the outside — DON'T walk into the herd to reach him.
 If there are many horses and he's inside the herd, start swinging your lead line enough to cause them to break apart and scatter a short distance, but not enough to panic them.
 You only want to make them move enough so it's safe to approach your horse, you don't want to upset them and raise their anxiety levels.

 6. Don't Offer Treats With Other Horses Around

-• They will ALL smell the treat while you're still approaching.
+• They will ALL smell the treat while you're still approaching;

-• They WON'T make the distinction that you're bringing the treat just for your horse.
+• They WON'T make the distinction that you're bringing the treat just for your horse;

 • Consider that, being in the middle of a group of horses fighting over food IS VERY EXCITING — your adrenalin is likely to reach a lifetime high.
 UNFORTUNATELY, it is so high because your chances of getting hurt or killed are equally high — DON'T DO IT!